sbme-tutorials/sbme-tutorials.github.io/2020/data-structures/notes/week01a.md

 To construct a variable you need to:

-1. Declare a variable (Compiler Requirement).
+1. Declare a variable (compiler requirement).
     * Indicate your variable **type**.
     * Indicate your variable **name** that your are going to refer later.
 2. Initialize that variable.